Ange-Yoan Bonny

-Ange-Yoan Bonny (born 25 October 2003) is a French professional footballer who plays as a forward for club Inter Milan.
+Ange-Yoan Laure Bonny (born 25 October 2003) is a professional footballer who plays as a forward for club Inter Milan.
+Born in France, he represents the Ivory Coast national team.

 Club career

 Chateauroux

-Bonny made his professional debut with Châteauroux in a 2–1 Ligue 2 loss to AS Nancy on 31 October 2020.
+Bonny made his professional debut with Châteauroux in a 2–1 Ligue 2 loss to Nancy on 31 October 2020.

 Parma

 On 31 August 2021, Bonny joined Serie B side Parma.
-In his debut season in the Serie A, he emerged as his club's leading scorer, netting a total of six goals.
+In his debut season in Serie A, he emerged as his club's leading scorer, netting a total of six goals.

 Inter Milan

 On 5 July 2025, Bonny moved to Serie A club Inter Milan.
 Consequently, he reunited with his former Parma coach, Cristian Chivu.
 A month later, on 25 August, he scored on his league debut for Inter in a 5–0 win against Torino.

-On 5 October, Bonny scored and provided 3 assists in a 4-1 win over Cremonese.
+On 4 October, Bonny scored and provided three assists in a 4–1 win over Cremonese.

 International career

+Bonny is a youth international for France, having played up to the France U21s.

+He was one of the players who were preliminary called-up with the Ivory Coast national team by head coach Emerse Faé, for the friendly match against South Korea on 28 March 2026.

+On 8 May 2026, Bonny's request to switch allegiance to Ivory Coast was approved by FIFA.
+A week later, on 15 May, he was named in the 26-man squad for the 2026 FIFA World Cup.
+Bonny made his debut on 4 June 2026, coming on as a 68th‑minute substitute in a 2–1 friendly win over France ahead of the World Cup.

+Personal life

 Born in France, Bonny is of Ivorian descent.
-He is a youth international for France, having played up to the France U20s.